 I simply love the scents that go along with fall and the holiday season: pine, pumpkin spice, cinnamon, hot apple cider; they’re warm, cozy and inviting.
 Simmering potpourri is simply the addition of various fruits and spices to a pot of simmering water.
 As the simmer pot steams on the stovetop, the aroma from the mixture fills the air.
-Today I’m sharing a simmer pot recipe that will make your home smell like you’ve been baking all day, but it only takes a minute to throw together.
+Today I’m sharing a fall simmer pot recipe that will make your home smell like you’ve been baking all day, but it only takes a minute to throw together.

-What You Need for Simmering Potpourri
+What You Need for A Fall Simmer Pot

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-Ingredients for Simmering Potpourri
+Ingredients for Fall Simmering Potpourri

 - 3 Cinnamon Sticks